simioyin222/Research-Towards-MVP-Capstone-/README.md

 ## 5:00 PM - 6:30 PM  writing code (will place portofolio code here, still working on it so give me a second as used for practice) :

-*deleted all previous placed code that worked on formated weird in the read me but please refer to https://github.com/simioyin222/Portfolio to see code so far
+*deleted all previous placed code that worked on formated weird in the read me but please refer to https://github.com/simioyin222/Portfolio and https://github.com/simioyin222/React-Js-Portfolio to see code so far

+## Supporting Web Development Technologies